 It comes with 9 nibs nested neatly into the pen case.
 The nibs are hard, and they’re all the same; they don’t have different tips or pen choices.

 This Artisul tablet is aimed at the educational market as well as consumer, and I think the pen, being light and suitable for small or larger hands, is ideal for kids middle-school age and up for note-taking and art.
 It’s used in classrooms for creative learning, writing, and calligraphy, and the company offers a student discount for educators and students in the U.S., Mexico, and Canada.

 The screen comes with a removeable, replaceable anti-glare matte screen protector that cuts glare and allows the brightness of the display to shine through.
 It gets fingerprinty, but cleans up well.
 As with other tablet monitors, you can wear an artist’s glove to keep the screen clean and keep moisture from your hands from sticking.

 Neither the D13 nor the 13HD are super sharp, both being HD, but the display looks good.
 The screen gets a bit fingerprinty, but cleans up well.
 You can wear an artist’s glove to not only keep the screen clean, but to keep moisture on your skin from causing stickiness.

 The screen protector has slight texture that’s pen-and-paperlike and not slippery or glossy.
-It lacks the rougher “bite” of the Cintiq but has some tooth.
+It lacks the rougher “bite” of Wacom’s offering, but has some tooth.
 The D13’s surface provides enough traction for a pleasant drawing experience.
 There are color calibration settings.
 Colors are bright, with a 75% percent Adobe RGB coverage, same as Cintiq 13HD.
 Bottom line, the screen is nice.

 Drawing on the D13